Table of Contents

 Without a doubt, the answer is advanced route optimization software.

-Why Should You Use Route Optimization Software?
+Why Should You Use Route Optimization Software instead of Google Routing?

 Regardless of how you enter your stops, it’ll find the most efficient path to cover all the stops by sequencing the stops in the most optimal way.